-Patton and McMahon (2015) argue that "the 'successful' career continues to be characterized and that was the beginning of his ice skating as one of vertical advancement rather than sideways moves, and even that "a 'backward' Despite the occasional acknowledgment of career move remains in the literature" (p.256).
-Wilensky (1960) defined a career as "a succession of related jobs, arranged in a hierarchy of prestige, through which persons move in an ordered, predictable sequence" (p.554).
+Patton and McMahon (2015) argue that "the as one of vertical advancement rather than sideways moves, and even that "a 'backward' career move remains in the literature" (p.256).
+Wilensky (1960) defined a career as "a succession of related jobs, arranged in a hierarchy of prestige, through which persons Despite the occasional acknowledgment of move in an ordered, predictable sequence" (p.554).
 It is ironic, therefore, that such a definition took hold given that the career path of Frank Parsons, the pioneer of career development, was characterized by such unmistakable non-linearity.
 Parsons' career path is set out in Figure 1.